 Clematis plants are difficult to prune simply because there isn’t a set rule for every type.
 It varies between varieties but this can be easily solved once you know when your Clematis plant flowers.
 Find out whether your Clematis flowers on old wood, on both old wood and new growth produced during the current season or those that flower only on new growth during the pruning season.

 These Clematis plants flower on old wood during Spring.
 You can leave these Clematis plants until they start to outgrow their space.
 They need sufficient space so cut out congested branches to clear some room.
 You can also take sufficient branches back to where they meet the main trunk to give your Clematis more room to flourish.

 These Clematis plants flower on old wood and new growth during spring and early summer.
 Prune this Clematis by cutting out all the damaged, dead and weak growth.
 Remove any wood that’s making the Clematis congested, cutting back to a pair of buds.

-If the climber gets overcrowded remove about one third of the oldest stems, cutting back to near ground level.
-Honeysuckles that flower on the previous year’s growth should have old growth that has flowered cut back to a newer shoot produced lower down on the stem.
+If the climber gets overcrowded remove about one-third of the oldest stems, cutting back to near ground level.
+Honeysuckles which flower on the previous year’s growth should have old growth that has flowered cut back to a newer shoot produced lower down on the stem.

 Sometimes, when Honeysuckle is grown on a trellis of limited height, the plant will become sparse on the base and the flowers will grow too high.
 Your plant will be tangled and you should prune any dead or badly placed shoots to combat this.
 Remember not to prune too harshly as this will send your Honeysuckle into shock and cause a loss of flowers.